SkelOrg/skel/README.md

 # skel - Python Library
 A Python library containing features from other great libraries, all in one!

+The library is personal and was only made so it would help me work on my own projects faster.
 ___
 ## Index
 * [Usage](#usage)